reelyactive/websocket-examples/README.md

 To run:

+Initialize the npm node app.

+- At the command line, run the command: `npm install`.
 - At the command line, run the command: `npm run simulator`
 - Connect to the websocket server with the following URL: `localhost:3001?token=your_access_token` (replace localhost if necessary, and replace `your_access_token` with the ACCESS_TOKEN found in the `.env` file.)

+Adding a token for authentication

+- Rename or copy the `.env.example` file to `.env` and change the ACCESS_TOKEN value to the token value you would like to use.

+  Omitting this step will still allow the examples to run, but there will be no authentication.

 Helpful links:
 https://ably.com/blog/websocket-authentication

-https://apidog.com/blog/test-postman-websockets-connection/
+### Connecting a websocket client

+#### Postman

+Postman can be used as a websocket client.
+There is a helpful post here on how to use Postman to test the websocket server. https://apidog.com/blog/test-postman-websockets-connection/

 ## Contributing